Assystem-UK/Public/Maths.md

 # Maths in GitHub markdown files
 GitHub uses [Mathjax](https://www.mathjax.org/) to render common $\LaTeX$ notation.
 There are lots of cheatsheets for this notation that you'll find with a quick search.
 If you can translate a formula into Excel, you'll have no problem getting the hang of Mathjax.

+Unlike Mathcad, this only presents formulas.
+It doesn't solve them.

-This is often a much clearer way to explain how formulas in your scripts work compared to inline code.
+Mathematical notation is often a much clearer way to explain how formulas in your scripts work compared to inline code.
 It can also make the theory you have used instantly recognisable to others.

 For example,
 ```